CTA-G-14/Soter/README.md

 # Soter
-Detecting and Blocking malicious URL
+Detecting and Blocking malicious URL using Machine Learning